 Government-backed loans however do come with a guarantee.
 These loan programs compensate the mortgage company for all or part of the loss, depending upon the program.
 If an FHA loan ever goes into default, the lender is compensated for the loss.
 There are three such loan programs, the other two are the VA and USDA mortgages.
 Yet the FHA loan doesn’t have any restrictions on who is eligible for the loan nor does it have set property boundaries.

 First Time Buyers & FHA Loans

 There is also an annual premium that is paid in monthly installments that can vary based upon the type of loan term and amount of down payment.
-With a 30 year fixed rate loan and the standard 3.5% down payment, the annual premium is 0.85% of the outstanding loan balance.
+With a 30-year fixed-rate loan and the standard 3.5% down payment, the annual mortgage insurance premium (monthly charge) is 0.55% of the outstanding loan balance.

 Credit requirements are a bit relaxed with FHA loans.
 The Federal Housing Administration sets the minimum credit score requirement to 500.
 However, most lenders will have internal restrictions that limit this requirement to 580+ depending on the down payment amount made.